Well, we are into a new year, and we hope a sunny new season for you all as visitors too the islands, but covid remains.

-We re-opened the Lewis Longhouse for you to enjoy an island break away, from 1st August, a month after the Scottish government advised it was safe to do so.
-We spend some time making sure we were ready to implementing new safety measures and to do some things differently over coming months as we play our part in safeguarding against covid-19.
+After the first lockdown in 2020, we re-opened the Lewis Longhouse a month after the Scottish government advised it was safe to do so.
+We spend time making sure we were ready to implementing new safety measures and to do some things differently over coming months as we played our part in safeguarding against covid-19.

-Although the Outer Hebrides has seen very few cases, the COVID pandemic closed the islands for some months.
-Compared to other parts of Scotland, where lockdown relaxed gradually, the islands remain cautious in re-opening and adjusting to these constantly changing times.
+The islands remain cautious in re-opening and adjusting to these constantly changing times.
 We ask for your understanding as we get used to it all.
-Our Cancellation terms are as flexible as we can make them to do the right thing for our guests and our local community as travel restrictions change.
+Our Cancellation terms are as flexible as we can make them to do the right thing for our guests and our local community as travel restrictions continue to change.

 This year more than any other, you have a part to play in helping everything run smoothly by respecting local customs, the islands' environment, and the latest Scottish Government guidance while out and about.
 The beaches, moors and coast will be open as always but some tourist facilities, restaurants, activities and attractions may not re-open this year.